Vinald/Vinald/README.md

 - 🔹 Mobile Development (Kotlin, React Native)
 - 🔹 LLMs and Generative AI

 > ⚡ I am committed to expanding my knowledge to stay at the forefront of technological advancements.

+---

 > 💡 **Fun Fact:** Programming is a journey—you just need to take one step at a time.

+> *“Build, break, learn, repeat — that’s how you grow as a developer.”*

 ---